vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--dataset` *dataset*
       Use a custom dataset for the container's rootfs.
 The dataset and all its parents are created, if it doesn't already exist.
-If used without `--template`, the dataset is expected to already contain the rootfs and `--distribution` and `--version` have to be provided.
+If used with `--skip-image`, the dataset is expected to already contain the rootfs and `--distribution` and `--version` have to be provided.

-    `--skip-template`
+    `--skip-image`
-      Do not apply any template, leave the container's root filesystem empty.
+      Do not import any image, leave the container's root filesystem empty.
       Useful for when you wish to setup the container manually.

     `--distribution` *distribution*
       Distribution name in lower case, e.g. alpine, centos, debian, ubuntu.
-      If `--template` is provided, this option is not necessary, but can optionally override the template's distribution info.

     `--version` *version*
       Distribution version.
 The format can differ among distributions, e.g. alpine `3.6`, centos `7.0`, debian `9.0` or ubuntu `16.04`.
-      If `--template` is provided, this option is not necessary, but can optionally override the template's distribution version info.

     `--arch` *arch*
       Container architecture, e.g. `x86_64` or `x86`.
 Defaults to the host system architecture.

     `--vendor` *vendor*
-      Vendor to be selected from the remote template repository.
+      Vendor to be selected from the remote image repository.

     `--variant` *variant*
-      Vendor variant to be selected from the remote template repository.
+      Vendor variant to be selected from the remote image repository.

     `--repository` *repository*
       Instead of searching all configured repositories from appropriate pool,